-The building electrification policy targets new equipment, which affects both newly constructed buildings and replacement of equipment in existing buildings.
+The building electrification policy targets the sale of new equipment, which affects both newly constructed buildings and replacement of equipment in existing buildings.
 Every building sees turnover of water and space heating equipment.
 These new purchases to replace units reaching end of life in existing buildings are also up for grabs in the marketplace, and are affected by the EPS building electrification policy.

 Theoretically, renewable natural gas use presents an alternative approach to addressing the emissions targeted with building electrification.
 Our modeling assumes that renewable natural gas displaces all conventional gas use in the transportation sector.
 But the limits on sustainable supply of renewable natural gas appear to be a barrier to much more widespread use.
-"Assuming California could access up to its population-weighted share of the U.S. supply of sustainable waste-product biomass, excluding purpose-grown biomass crops, there appears to be insufficient biomethane33 to displace the necessary amount of building and industry fossil natural gas consumption to meet the state's long-term climate goals," (E3 2018, p.
+"Assuming California could access up to its population-weighted share of the U.S. supply of sustainable waste-product biomass, excluding purpose-grown biomass crops, there appears to be insufficient biomethane34 to displace the necessary amount of building and industry fossil natural gas consumption to meet the state's long-term climate goals," (E3 2018, p.
 33).
-Such research, in the context of the California EPS's use of renewable natural gas for transportation, suggests the sustainable supply of renewable natural gas is not large enough to also support large-scale decarbonization in buildings.
+Such research, in the context of the California EPS's use of renewable natural gas for transportation,